Comparing simulations of ionisation triggered star formation and observations in RCW 120: Initial conditions and numerical method

-We use the SPH code \textsc{Seren} \citep{Hubber2011}, which is well-tested and has already been applied to many problems in star formation \citep[e.g.][]{Walch2011, Bisbas2011, Stamatellos2011}.
-The ionizing radiation is treated with a HEALPix-based adaptive ray-splitting algorithm, which allows for optimal resolution of the ionization front in high resolution simulations \citep[see ][]{Bisbas2009}.
+We use the SPH code \textsc{Seren} \citep{Hubber2011}, which is extensively tested and has already been applied to many problems in star formation \citep[e.g.][]{Walch2011, Bisbas2011, Stamatellos2011}.
+The ionizing radiation is treated with a HEALPix-based adaptive ray-splitting algorithm, which allows for optimal resolution of the ionization front in high resolution simulations \citep[see][]{Bisbas2009}.
+The implementation is based on the On-The-Spot approximation \citep{Zanstra1951, Osterbrock1974, Spitzer1978}, which is valid if the hydrogen number density is sufficiently high; this is usually the case, in particular in the vicinity of the ionisation front.
+The ionisation front is located along each ray by assuming radiative equilibrium.
 We employ the standard SPH algorithm \citep{Monaghan1992}.
 The SPH equations of motion are solved with a second-order Leapfrog integrator, in conjunction with a block time-stepping scheme.
 Gravitational forces are calculated using an octal spatial decomposition tree \citep{Barnes1986}, with monopole and quadrupole terms and a Gadget-style opening-angle criterion \citep{Springel2001}.
-We use the standard artificial viscosity prescription \\ \citep{Monaghan1983}, moderated with a Balsara switch \citep{Balsara1995}.
+We use the standard artificial viscosity prescription \citep{Monaghan1983}, moderated with a Balsara switch \citep{Balsara1995}.
+In both simulations we use $2.5 \times 10^6$ SPH particles.
+Thus, each particle has a mass $m_{_{\rm SPH}}= 4.0 \times 10^{-3}\,{\rm M}_\odot$ and the minimum resolvable mass is $\sim 0.4\,{\rm M}_\odot$ \citep{BB1997}.

-The temperature of ionized gas particles is set to 10,000 K. The temperature of neutral gas is given by a barotropic equation of state,
+The temperature of ionized gas particles well {\it inside} the ionisation front is set to $10,000\,{\rm K}$.
+The temperature of neutral gas particles well {\it outside} the ionisation front is given by a barotropic equation of state that mimics the gross thermal behaviour of protostellar gas \citep[][their Fig. 4]{Masunaga1998},

-where the isothermal temperature is $T_{_{\rm MIN}}=30\, \rm{K}$, the critical density is $\rho_{_{\rm CRIT}}=10^{-13}\,{\rm g}\,{\rm cm}^{-3}$, and the adiabatic index is $\gamma=5/3$.
-The use of $T_{_{\rm MIN}}=30\,{\rm K}$ might influence the fragmentation properties of the forming shell.
-Since the shell becomes very dense and should therefore be allowed to cool further, it might fragment more efficiently than currently seen in our simulations.
-For this reason will explore a more complicated cooling function in a future paper.
+with $T_{_{\rm MIN}}=30\,{\rm K}$, $\rho_{_{\rm CRIT}}=10^{-13}\,{\rm g}\,{\rm cm}^{-3}$, and $\gamma=5/3$.
+Thus, for densities below $\rho_{_{\rm CRIT}}$, the gas is approximately isothermal at $30\,{\rm K}$, and for densities above $\rho_{_{\rm CRIT}}$, the gas is approximately adiabatic with adiabatic index $\gamma=5/3$ ($\gamma$ has the monatomic value, because, although the gas is primarily molecular hydrogen, it is too cold for the internal degrees of freedom of the hydrogen molecules, even the rotational ones, to be excited).
+The choice of $T_{_{\rm MIN}}=30\,{\rm K}$ is somewhat arbitrary, and was initially chosen simply because it agrees with the estimate in \citet{Deharveng2009}.
+However, it agrees well with the mean {\it dust}-temperature calculated a posteriori using RADMC-3D (see Section \ref{SEC:Massestimate}).
+The temperatures of SPH particles within one local SPH smoothing length of the ionisation front are forced to vary smoothly between the temperature of the ionised gas on one side and the temperature of the neutral gas on the other; this is required to avoid a numerical instability.